leesdolphin/bugeye/api_docs/External APIs.md

  - **WEBSOCKET** `/room/<ROOM NAME>/watch`
    - This will provide a single point of contact for all state, note and stream changes.
    - **Message:** `config`
+     -
    - **Message:** `layout`
+     - Indicates the displayed streams and their display order - so that they are consistant.
    - **Message:** `notes`
      - A server-bound message can be sent(in the same format as to `note`) to create a new note.
      - A client-bound message is sent when a note in this room is added, removed or modified.
+It contains the same content as **GET** `/room/<ROOM NAME>/notes`
    - **Message:** `state`
      - A server-bound message is sent to update the mixer's state(change video, audio, pip streams).
+     - A client-bound message is sent when another client makes a change to the mixer's state.
+It contains the same content as **GET** `/room/<ROOM NAME>/state`
    - **Message:** `streams`
      - A client-bound message is sent when stream information changes.
 See: **WEBSOCKET** `/streams/watch`.